NAME Paul (Pablo) Jay Polansky

-12. PROFESSIONAL EXPERIENCE RECORD:
+PROFESSIONAL EXPERIENCE RECORD

 1964-1968: Editor of two magazines (TAB & Castellana) in Madrid, Spain.Authored and published three guidebooks on Spain.

-1969-1989: Developed own sporting estate in southern Spain.
+1969-1989: Developed own sporting estate in Southern Spain.
 Conducted historical research in central and eastern European archives on immigration to the USA after the 1848 uprising.
 Published historical and current-events articles in American and European priodicals.

 1990-1993: Sold sporting estate and founded Czech Historical Research Center (USA).
 Lectured at several American and European universities on human rights in Eastern Europe.
 Edited and published a biography on Czech composer: Antonin Dvorak, My Father (1963).
 Lectured at Brown University and University of Iowa on Dvorak.
 Published several papers on Dvorak’s life in America.

 1993-1999: Discovered 40,000 documents in Czech archives on Gypsy death camp (Lety) run by Czechs during WWII.
 Established residence in the Czech Republic in 1995 to live with Czech Roma survivors of Lety to collect their oral histories.
 Lectured at UN Holocaust Memorial Museum in Washington, DC.
 Forced Czech government to recognize Lety as a holocaust site with Czech President Havel inaugurating a memorial.
 Poetry readings often for four years throughout Czech Republic and Slovakia.
 Poetry tour of USA reading at several Holocaust Associations, and universities.
-Visit India to find castes having same traditions as European Roma.
+Visited India to find castes having same traditions as European Roma.
 Books published in Prague by G plus G: Living Through It Twice (1997); Black Silence (1998); The Storm (1999); Stray Dog (1999).

 1999: Invited by the United Nations High Commissioner for Refugees to serve as their advisor on Roma (Gypsy) refugee issues in Kosovo.
 Lived in a displaced persons camp near Pristina from July until September.
 Led 500 Roma on march to Macedonia to seek asylum.
 Continued work with UNHCR compiling the first survey of all Gypsy communities in Kosovo (almost 300).
-Project funded by UNHCR, Oxfam, and the Society for Threatened People.
+Project funded by the UNHCR, Oxfam, and the Society for Threatened People.
 Survey published by the Society of Threatened People in both English and German in Gottingen (1999).

 2000: Monitored all minority communities in Kosovo for Society for Threatened People and wrote 65 reports on these communities.
 Poetry reading tour of California including major readings at the Commonwealth Club and City Lights, both in San Francisco.
 Books published: Not a Refugee, and The River Killed My Brother.

-2001: Monitored all RAE (Roma, Ashkali & Egyptian) Kosovo for Voice of Roma and also updated my 1999 survey.
+2001: Monitored all RAE (Roma, Ashkali & Egyptian) Kosovo for Voice of Roma and also updated his 1999 survey.
 Established two pilot projects for sustaining aid for Kosovo Roma funded by Swiss Development Corporation.
 Another poetry reading tour of California, mainly at universities.
 Books published: Blackbirds of Kosovo.

 2002: Head of Mission for Voice of Roma in Kosovo.
 Began English classes for Roma teenagers funded by Swiss Development Corporation (SDC).
 Also began several small businesses for Roma funded by SDC.
 Lectured at Tel Aviv University (Israel) on the Romani Holocaust.
 Books published: Bez Domova v Srdci Ameriky published in Prague and sold by the homeless there for their benefit.